-Finally, a serious discussion needs to happen to address the capacity for change in Charlevoix County, when it comes to septic haulers.
-If we begin a robust pumping effort, for example, we might not have enough businesses to handle not only the actual work of pumping, but also the disposal of the additional waste we will produce with any new change in policy.
+Second, serious consideration should be given to address the capacity for change in Cheboygan County, when it comes to septic haulers.
+If we begin a robust pumping effort, for example, we want to ensure they can handle not only the actual work of pumping, but also the disposal of the additional waste we will produce, with any new change in policy.
+Our preliminary research indicates that the existing haulers would welcome the new business, but they should be included in this conversation because their insights will be important to any policy decisions.

 Despite these challenges, it is imperative that we require additional oversight, to ensure failing systems are discovered before they fail, completely.
-Failing systems on lake shorelines are likely leaching into the water a long time before sewage is visible on the ground.
+Failing systems on lake shorelines are likely leaching into the water for a long time, before sewage is visible on the ground.
 Research and data collection point to warning signs that we can take into account, in support of making changes to oversight requirements.
 Our goal, however, is to make change that is positive, not punitive or burdensome for citizens, businesses, and local governments.
+Nevertheless, changes in this regard are likely to be difficult for some property owners who are unaware that their system is in trouble, because of lack of maintenance or aging.
+Repairs or replacements can be costly.
+We urge the community to include funding solutions in these discussions, as there are some ways to provide assistance to homeowners in need.

-4. LAKE CHARLEVOIX
+4. BURT LAKE AND MULLETT LAKE